aclarkData/jekyll-now/_posts/2017-01-03-Scheduling-a-python-program.md

 ![Step 4](/images/sch3.PNG)

-* I've never messed with these settings though, so do at your own risk.
+* I've never modified with these settings though, so do at your own risk.
 ![Step 5](/images/sch35.PNG)

 * Finally specify when a job would get killed, etc and push 'OK', you are good to go!